benjann/dstat/README.md

 Main changes:

+    30dec2021 (version 1.2.9)
+    - system for managing selection of observations and temporary results rewritten (more systematic, cleaner code, less error prone, more efficient)
+    - dstat sum: harmonic mean (hmean) is now set to zero if at least one outcome value is equal to zero

     22dec2021 (version 1.2.8)
     - dstat sum: computation of taua was wrong in case of fweights; this is fixed
     - dstat sum: renamed cdfm to mcdf, cdff to fcdf, ccdfm to mccdf, ccdff to fccdf